Create Multiple Accounts in Your Tangem Wallet

 Post image

-If you've ever wished you could organize your cryptomore easily, we're excited to share that we’ve made it happen!
-The new Multi-Accounts feature lets you create up to 20 separate accounts all within one Tangem wallet.
-Let's take a look at how this can enhance your crypto experience.
+If you've ever wished for a simpler way to organize your crypto, we're thrilled to let you know we’ve made it possible!
+The new Multi-Accounts feature allows you to set up to 20 separate accounts all within one Tangem wallet.
+Let's explore how this can make your crypto journey even better.

 What is Multi-Accounts?